MSc Nuclear Science and Technology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-There is a substantial continuing need for specialist engineers to service the nuclear industry.
-A DTI report of 2002 estimates that the UK Nuclear Industry will need an influx of several thousand specialist engineers over the next 15 years.
+There is a substantial continuing need for specialist engineers to service the nuclear industry for the operation and decommissioning of the existing reactors, and a growing worldwide programme of building new reactors.
 Against this background, The University of Manchester is offering a postgraduate programme in Nuclear Science & Technology to help supply the industry with expertise level to help fill the predicted skills gap.

 P ostgraduate Taught Experience Survey (PTES)